 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Gliomatosis cerebri is a very rare, fast-growing cancer of the brain.
-Unlike some cancers that form distinct, well-defined tumors, gliomatosis cerebri is diffuse and spreads out into brain tissue.
-This cancer is a type of glioma, but it involves at least 3 lobes of the brain.
+Gliomatosis cerebri is a rare, fast-growing cancer of the brain.
+It is a type of glioma.
+Unlike some cancers that form distinct, well-defined tumors, gliomatosis cerebri spreads throughout the brain.
+Gliomatosis cerebri involves at least 3 lobes of the brain.

 Gliomatosis cerebri may occur at any age.
-In childhood, it most often occurs in older children and adolescents, 10-20 years of age.
-The median age at diagnosis is 12 years.
+In childhood, it most often occurs in older children and teens.

-Signs and symptoms of gliomatosis cerebri depend on the child’s age and tumor location.
-Symptoms can be hard to predict because of the way the cancer grows and spreads out into brain tissue.
+Signs and symptoms of gliomatosis cerebri depend on the child’s age and where the tumor is located.
+Symptoms can be hard to predict.
+This is because of the way the cancer grows and spreads into brain tissue.

 Gliomatosis cerebri symptoms may include: